International Institute in Geneva

 Exchange programs

-Our students now have twenty-two exchange programs with universities in over seventeen countries and can spend a term or a year abroad to immerse themselves in another culture.
+Students can spend a term or a year abroad to immerse themselves in another culture among twenty-two exchange programs with universities in seventeen countries.

 Studying at the IIG

-By choosing to study in a multicultural city at the International Institute in Geneva (IIG), where the student body represents more than 60 nationalities, you prepare yourself for a global education.
+By choosing to study in a multicultural city hosts to the United Nations agencies and multinationals, you prepare yourself for a global career.

-During your studies, our faculty, drawn from twenty countries, will strengthen your analytical and decision-making skills, which are essential to stand out in a highly competitive environment.
+During your studies, our faculty, drawn from twenty countries, will strengthen your analytical and decision-making skills, which are essential in a highly competitive environment.

-The Alumni is spread over more than 100 countries and is a fantastic opportunity for students to be part of a global ecosystem.
+Alumni are present in over more than 100 countries and provide an opportunity for students to be part of a global network.

 Living in Geneva